Ancient Celtic women: Women in Celtic society

-References to Celtic women are not only rare but are also excluding medieval source material from the inhabitants of Brittany, Wales, Ireland and Scotland, derived from the writings of the Celts' Greek and Roman neighbours.
+References to Celtic women are rare and, with the exception of medieval source material from Brittany and the British Isles, derived from the writings of the Celts' Greek and Roman neighbours.
 In addition, the overwhelming majority of these sources come from the first century BC and the first century AD.
 The main problem, however, is the fact that the term Celtic spans such an enormous area, from Ireland to Anatolia; there is no reason to expect that the position of women was the same over this whole area.
 Source material must, therefore, be clarified by archaeological evidence, which, however, can only answer certain kinds of questions.

 Evidence

 Archaeology

 Archaeological finds are almost entirely burials; in the Hallstatt culture area, which is the dispersion area of this cultural material, especially at Dürrnberg near Hallein, this material can already be identified as Celtic in the Late Hallstatt phase (sixth century BC).
 The grave goods of female inhumations indicate cultural exchange with southern Europe, especially the North Italian Este and Villanovan cultures.